 Look out for the launch of the Wall of Fame in November, with some truly wonderful stories of kindness and help.

 Thank you to everyone who sent stories in to ‘The Big Thank You to Volunteers’ to recognise all the brave volunteers who have given, and still give, so much to help staff, patients and our communities.
 We’d also like to thank Deloitte for supporting our mission to recognise the people who have made such a difference through ‘The Big Thank You’.
 We can't wait to share the stories on the Helpforce Wall of Fame in November!

 Mark Lever, Chief Executive, Helpforce

 When it comes to volunteers in the NHS saying “Thank you” is a very important way to celebrate their work.
 Which is why we want to shout from the rooftops about the amazing work volunteers in our NHS do every single day.
-With your help, we can shine a light on those dedicated and caring individuals who give their time and talents to help staff and support patients, families and carers.
+With your help, we will shine a light on those dedicated and caring individuals who give their time and talents to help staff and support patients, families and carers.

 The Helpforce Big Thank You to Volunteers, kindly sponsored by Deloitte, are your opportunity to celebrate and share the invaluable contributions made by volunteers across the UK.